jarun/buku/README.md

 The SQLite3 database file is stored in `$HOME/.local/share/buku/bookmarks.db` (or `$XDG_DATA_HOME/buku/bookmarks.db`, if XDG_DATA_HOME is defined) for each user.

 Before version 1.9, buku stored database in `$HOME/.cache/buku/bookmarks.db`.
-If that location exists, buku automatically moves the database to new location.
+If the file exists, buku automatically moves it to new location.

 `buku` is **GPLv3** licensed.
 Copyright (C) 2015 [Arun Prakash Jana](mailto:engineerarun@gmail.com).